SDoradus/dmenu-pinentry/README.md

 Requirements
 ------------
-In order to build dmenu you need the Xlib header files.
+In order to build dmenu-pinentry you need the Xlib, and libconfig header files.

 Installation